 As we move towards the start of a new legislative session, I am excited about the opportunity to build on our previous accomplishments.
 As a Legislature, there is still much to be done to fulfill our promise of ensuring that all students in Massachusetts receive a high quality public education.
 This upcoming session, I will be working on reviewing the state’s Foundation Budget.
 Through the formation of a review commission, an examination of components of the current formula will be undertaken and recommendations for updates to the formula should be made by June 30, 2015.

 I encourage any resident who has a question or concern related to state government to contact me by phone at (617) 722-2070, by e-mail at Alice.Peisch@mahouse.gov, or by mail at State House, Room 473G, Boston, MA 02133.

-The Massachusetts House of Representatives will meet in an informal session on Tuesday, January 20th at 11:00am and on Thursday, January 22nd at 11:00am.
+The Massachusetts House of Representatives will meet in an informal session on Monday, February 23rd at 11:00am and Thursday, February 26th at 11:00am.

-Monday, January 12th I will be hosting district office hours in Wellesley and Weston.
-Constituents are invited to meet with me or a member of my staff on a first-come, first-served basis; no appointment is required.
+Monday, February 23rd Representative Peisch will be hosting district office hours in Wellesley and Weston.
+Constituents are invited to meet with the Representative or a member of her staff on a first-come, first-served basis; no appointment is required.
 The times and locations are as follows:

 11:00am to 12:00pm at the Weston Town Hall